tperry2x-uk/OpenXTalk-Community-DPE/README.md

 ## License

-LiveCode Community is freely distributable under the GNU Public License (GPL), with some special exceptions.
+OpenXTalk Community is freely distributable under the GNU Public License (GPL3), with some special exceptions.
 For more information, please see the [LICENSE](LICENSE) file in this repository.

 The LiveCode Community engine, libraries, and associated files are, unless otherwise noted: